jestjs/jest/docs/Configuration.md

 :::info

-If you provide module name without boundaries `^$` it may cause hard to spot errors.
+If you provide module names without boundaries `^$` it may cause hard to spot errors.
 E.g. `relay` will replace all modules which contain `relay` as a substring in its name: `relay`, `react-relay` and `graphql-relay` will all be pointed to your stub.

 :::